ene-h/Ken3S/src/site/notes/General stuff/Shoryu-shoryu.md

 - Chun Li, Makoto, 12, Necro
 #### Stand MP/crouch MK shoryu kara-shoryu
 - Ken, Ryu, Akuma, Sean, Chun Li, Makoto, 12, Necro, Urien

+***Be wary that you usually will not land the second DP midscreen if you cancel the first one even slightly late, kara or not!***

 # Corner:
 #### [[General stuff/Terminology#Target combo\|TC]] shoryu shoryu